Tyrn/wei/the-insider-en.typ

      The investors  clutched their heads.
 They demanded the Weian government to publish the real debt figures.
-During next week, the government published three different figures - eighty, hundred and hundred and thirteen billion - all of them signed by the finance minister.
+During next week, the government published three different figures---eighty, hundred and hundred and thirteen billion---all of them signed by the finance minister.

      It only spread the panic further.

-     Somebody  started  a rumor that the payments on the two billion  dinars credit  obtained  by Weia from Galactic Bank would be postponed first - this credit had been turned into securities and distributed  on the market  after the bank had gone public.
+     Somebody  started  a rumor that the payments on the two billion  dinars credit  obtained  by Weia from Galactic Bank would be postponed first---this credit had been turned into securities and distributed  on the market  after the bank had gone public.